feature-engine/feature_engine/docs/api_doc/creation/index.rst

      of variables and one or more reference features, appending the new features to the dataframe.

-In addition to the abovementioned transformer, feature-engine includes the ``SklearnTransformerWrapper()``, which applies a Scikit-learn transformer to a selected set of features. ``SklearnTransformerWrapper()`` is similar to Scikit-learn’s ``ColumnTrasnformer()`` but differs in implementation.
+In addition to the abovementioned transformer, Feature-engine includes the ``SklearnTransformerWrapper()``, which applies a Scikit-learn transformer to a selected set of features. ``SklearnTransformerWrapper()`` is similar to Scikit-learn’s ``ColumnTrasnformer()`` but differs in implementation.